-- 77. Documentation Required of the Client.
-The Bank requires the Client to furnish the Bank with the following environmental and social documentation, as required for the Project, as early as possible during the Bank's due diligence assessment of the Project: the draft environmental and social assessment report, including the record of consultations; the draft ESMP, ESMPF and/or ESAP (as applicable) or other Bank-approved documentation; and the drafts of any required LARP/LAP/RP, IPP, LARPF/LAPF/LARPF and IPPF (if applicable). - 78.
+- 78. Documentation Required of the Client.
+The Bank requires the Client to furnish the Bank with the following environmental and social documentation, as required for the Project, as early as possible during the Bank's due diligence assessment of the Project: the draft environmental and social assessment report, including the record of consultations; the draft ESMP, ESMPF and/or ESAP (as applicable) or other Bank-approved documentation; and the drafts of any required LARP/LAP/RP, IPP, LARPF/LAPF/LARPF and IPPF (if applicable). - 79.
 Information for Bank Decision-making.
-The documentation prepared by the Bank for approval of the Project's financing includes: - 78.1 A description of the applicable environmental and social policy and PPM or other Bank-approved IAM; - 78.2 The Project's environmental and social categorization; - 78.3 The Bank's environmental and social due diligence on the Project's environmental and social risks and impacts and mitigation and monitoring measures; - 78.4 A summary of stakeholder engagement (including disclosure of and consultation on the Project's environmental and social documentation);
+The documentation prepared by the Bank for approval of the Project's financing includes: - 79.1 A description of the applicable environmental and social policy and PPM or other Bank-approved IAM; - 79.2 The Project's environmental and social categorization (or, in the case of an RBP, a description of the governing environmental and social systems); - 79.3 The Bank's environmental and social due diligence on the Project's environmental and social risks and impacts and mitigation and monitoring measures (or, in the case of an RBP, the Bank's assessment of the governing environmental and social systems, as well as any action plan required to strengthen these systems); - 79.4 A summary of stakeholder engagement (including disclosure of and consultation on the Project's environmental and social documentation); - 79.5 An assessment of the Client's capacity to manage the identified environmental and social risks and impacts; - 79.6 The Client's institutional and implementation arrangements for addressing these risks and impacts (including, when the Bank agrees to a phased approach under Section VI, Environmental and Social Assessment by the Client, Section E, Special Circumstances, above, a description of that approach);

-- 78.5 An assessment of the Client's capacity to manage the identified environmental and social risks and impacts; - 78.6 The Client's institutional and implementation arrangements for addressing these risks and impacts (including, when the Bank agrees to a phased approach under Section E, Special Circumstances, above, a description of that approach); - 78.7 A description of how the Client has taken the comments and concerns of relevant stakeholders into account as part of assessing the overall environmental and social benefits and risks and impacts of the Project; - 78.8 The Bank's proposed environmental and social monitoring plan for the Project; and - 78.9 If the Bank determines that the Client may use all or part of its environmental and social system for the Project (see above, Section F, Use of Country and Corporate Systems), the Bank's key findings justifying such use, details regarding the parts of the system to be used for the Project, clarification of differences between the Client's system and the ESP and any required gap-filling measures. - Agreements.
+- 79.7 A description of how the Client has taken the comments and concerns of relevant stakeholders into account as part of assessing the overall environmental and social benefits and risks and impacts of the Project (or, in the case of an RBP, a description of the Bank's consultation on and outcome relating to the governing environmental and social systems); - 79.8 The Bank's proposed environmental and social monitoring plan for the Project; and - 79.9 If the Bank determines that the Client may use all or part of its environmental and social system for the Project (see above, Section VI, Environmental and Social Assessment by the Client, Section F, Use of Country and Corporate Systems), the Bank's key findings justifying such use, details regarding the parts of the system to be used for the Project, clarification of differences between the Client's system and the ESP and any required gap-filling measures. - 80.
+Coverage of Environmental and Social Requirements in the Project's Legal Agreements.
 The Legal Agreements for the Project contain 13 specific provisions reflecting all actions required on the part of the Client during implementation of the Project (and their timing) to be in compliance with the ESP, the applicable requirements of the ESSs and the ESEL, including implementing the Project in accordance with the applicable environmental and social documents and monitoring and reporting on this implementation.
-These provisions also cover, as applicable: - 79.1 Any phased approach; and requirements relating to Bank-supported activities under an FI Project, 14 Associated Facilities, dam safety; or use of the Client's environmental and social system; and - 79.2 Contractual remedies available to the Bank in the event of failure to comply with any of the above provisions.
+These provisions also cover, as applicable: - 80.1 Any phased approach; and requirements relating to Bank-supported activities under an FI Project, 14 Associated Facilities and/or dam safety; any action plan for strengthening the environmental and social systems applicable to an RBP; or use of the Client's environmental and social system; and - Contractual remedies available to the Bank in the event of failure to comply with 80.2 any of the above provisions.